fhiso/legacy-format/serialization-redux.md

 The *default namespace definition* specifies an absolute IRI.

 Each *namespace definition* maps a key matching the production `Prefix` to an absolute IRI.
-No two *namespace definition* keys within a single dataset may share a tag.
+No two *namespace definition*s within a single dataset may share a key.
-It is RECOMMENDED that each key appear as a prefix substring of the *tag* of at least one line in the dataset.

     Prefix  ::= [0-9A-Za-z]* "_"

 Each *individual tag mapping* maps a key matching the production `Tag` to an ordered sequence of absolute IRIs.
-No two *individual tag mapping* keys within a single dataset may share a key.
+No two *individual tag mapping*s within a single dataset may share a key.
-It is RECOMMENDED that each key appear as the *tag* of at least one line in the dataset.

 ### Tag to IRI {#tag2iri}

 To convert a *tag* to an IRI, the following checks are performed in order; the first one that matches is used.

+1. If the tag is one of `CONT`, `CONC`, `PRFX`, `DEFN`, or `TRLR`, the tag is identifying a pseudo-structure and does not map to an IRI.

-1. If that tag is a key of an *individual tag mapping*, the IRI associated with that tag is the first IRI in the IRI sequence of that mapping.
+1. Otherwise, if the tag is a key of an *individual tag mapping*, the IRI associated with that tag is the first IRI in the IRI sequence of that mapping.
     Additional IRIs in that sequence provide *hints* to implementations that structures with this IRI MAY be treated like structures with other IRIs in the sequence, with a *preference* for the first usable IRI.

 1. Otherwise, if the tag contains one or more underscores, let *p* be the substring of the tag up to and including the first underscore and *s* be the substring after the first underscore.
-If *p* is a key in the prefix dictionary, the structure's IRI is the value associated with *p* concatenated with *s*.
+    If *p* is a key in the prefix dictionary, the IRI associated with the *tag*
+    is the value associated with *p* concatenated with *s*.

-1. Otherwise, if there is a *default namespace definition*, the structure's IRI is the IRI of the *default namespace definition* concatenated with the tag
+1. Otherwise, if there is a *default namespace definition*, the IRI associated with the *tag* is the IRI of the *default namespace definition* concatenated with the tag.

-1. Otherwise, the structure's IRI is `http://terms.fhiso.org/elf/` concatenated with the tag.
+1. Otherwise, the IRI associated with the *tag* is `http://terms.fhiso.org/elf/` concatenated with the tag.

 {.example ...} Given the following namespace mappings dictionary entries: